 He then trailed for and was placed on the Organisations England Squad.

-He later graded to 3rd Dan in Freestyle Karate/Kickboxing was promoted
+He later graded to 3rd Dan in Freestyle Karate/Kickboxing and was

 It was at this time that he joined the BJJA (British Ju-Jitsu Association) and began to officially